green means go

 - When the children find a G letter card have them say, “I found a G!
 I’ll put my G in the garbage bag.”

-- Make sure that the children don't put any of the distractor letters in the G garbage bag.
+- Make sure that the children don't put any of the distractor letters in the G garbage bag, supporting as needed.